iredmail/docs/en_US/howto/change.mailbox.format.md

 # Change per-user mailbox format (e.g. maildir, mdbox)

-iRedMail uses `maildir` mailbox format by default, it's easy to migrate and maintain, but if mailbox size is growing, the performance will be getting slower due to too much disk I/O. Dovecot's own mailbox format `mdbox` has very good performance for large mailbox due to reduced disk I/O.
+iRedMail uses `maildir` mailbox format by default, it's easy to backup, migrate and recover.
+As long as mailbox grows larger and larger, the performance will be slower due to too much disk I/O - caused by `maildir` format.
+Dovecot's own mailbox format `mdbox` has very good performance for large mailbox due to reduced disk I/O.

 You may want to switch to other mailbox format for some reason.
 To help you switch easily, iRedMail-0.9.9 introduces 2 new SQL columns (for SQL backends) and LDAP attributes (for LDAP backends) to help you switch per-user mailbox format easily.
-All [mailbox formats supported by Dovecot](https://wiki2.dovecot.org/MailboxFormat) are supported in iRedMail.
+All [mailbox formats supported by Dovecot](https://wiki.dovecot.org/MailboxFormat) are supported in iRedMail.

 !!! attention